Walter462/Sneakers/README.md

-[TOC]

 # Sneakers

-This is an explanatory README for the educational problem project "Sneakers".
+This is a  README for the educational problem project "Sneakers".
-I aim to develop the following skills:
+I am still learning and focus on develop the following skills:
 - problem solving
 - logical reasoning
 - algorithmic thinking
 - mathematical thinking
 - computer science and software engineering

+If you are interested please join my reasoning logic and feel free to criticize it.

 ## Problem